Broome Stages: Plot summary

 Stephen dies, enriching both his sons by inheritance.
 Elinor now plays with her husband Edmund as her leading man.
 She loves him, but he has affairs with his actresses and eventually she realises this.
 They start playing in separate productions in separate Broome theatres.
 Elinor is an independent success professionally but the marriage comes under strain when she discovers that her husband has an illegitimate son, Willie Marshall, at a London day school.
 When he tries to stop her going to the theatre because his leading lady there (and mistress) objects to a visit from Elinor, she tells him the break is final.
 They do not divorce but Elinor buys a house for herself in the country.
 Without her at his side, Edmund’s career as an actor and as a manager starts to falter.
 He discharges his current mistress from his company, and asks Elinor, whose own career at the other theatre is flourishing, for a reconciliation.
 She relents, and soon afterwards she gives birth to their fourth and youngest son, John (John, King of England).

 Edmund has a tempestuous relationship with his growing sons, particularly Richard.
 Elinor has a healthier relationship with all of them, but her favourite is John, although his grandmother Donna sees in him troubling traces of the worst character traits of previous generations of the Broomes.
 Edmund resumes his old habits of sexual infidelity.
 The four boys are close to each other.
 Richard becomes a film actor, with a discrete male partner, Kenneth, whom he describes as his private secretary.

 Adaptation

+It was adapted for radio as an episode of Orson Welles' The Campbell Playhouse series, broadcast in 1940.

 In 1966 it was made into an eight-part television series Broome Stages by the BBC featuring Gwen Watford, Richard Pasco and Robin Phillips.